Nutty

 Which robo-advisor is best for low balances?

 With most UK robo-advisor investment platforms, the minimum investment you can start with is normally £500.
-This is quite a lot if you’re just starting out, so if you want to invest less than this, check out Wealthify¹ – they're great too, and you can start with just £1.
+This is quite a lot if you’re just starting out, so if you want to invest less than this, again, check out Beach¹, you can start with just £25.

 The key is to start investing as soon as you can.
 It really will add up over time, and have a huge impact on your financial future!